nhejazi/txshift/README.md

-The `txshift` R package is designed to provide facilities to compute targeted maximum likelihood estimates (TMLE) of the population-level causal effect of interventions based on stochastic mechanisms for treatment assignment (Muñoz and van der Laan (2012)).
+The `txshift` R package is designed to provide facilities to compute targeted maximum likelihood estimates (TMLE) of the population-level causal effect of interventions based on stochastic mechanisms for treatment assignment (Díaz and van der Laan (2012)).
 As opposed to the original algorithm given for computing such a TMLE, `txshift` implements and builds upon subsequent work by Díaz and van der Laan (2018), who reveal a simplified algorithm for computing the TML estimator of the